 During the Manchu period, there weren’t many buildings but wooden houses.
 This changed during the 20th century, especially under communism.
 The city still has some soviet architectural touches in some districts.
 Out of the 9 districts of the capital, 3 districts are located outside of Ulaanbaatar in a distance of up to 110km.

-Trips that include this destination
+Tours that include this destination

 These are our trips that include this stunning destination in the itinerary.
-To check out these trips, simply click on the “view details” button.